Learn A New Sport - eSports

 Ava Carson provides an overview of yet another new sport - eSports.

-Sport is a universal constant in people's lives, and it can take on many forms.
-In today's modern time, technological innovations have affected this aspect, just like any other.
+Sport is a universal constant in people's lives and can take on many forms.
+Technological innovations have affected this aspect, just like any other.
 As a result, the young generation, practically born computer-literate, can enjoy the entertainment of yet another new sport - eSports.

 What is eSports?